FIRST-Tech-Challenge/ftcdocs/docs/source/devices/huskylens/huskylens.rst

 Notice the default algorithm here is ``TAG_RECOGNITION``, which simply detects any (common) AprilTags in the sensor’s field of view.
-This recognition is unrelated to the FTC game CENTERSTAGE and its 10 AprilTags wih metadata.
+This recognition is unrelated to the FTC game CENTERSTAGE and its 10 AprilTags with metadata.
 Instead, this is a simple built-in, generic function of HuskyLens, used here only to validate the sensor’s operation.